 We use different communication methods in different countries depending on the local culture and technology available.
 We’ve used cartoons in Cambodia, radio messages in Sierra Leone, and videos in places where people have access to DVD players, for example.

 Jessica: Okay, great.
-I’m curious, how has Handicap International’s inclusive education program in Ethiopia changed since I was last there?
+I’m curious, how has HI’s inclusive education program in Ethiopia changed since I was last there?

 Julia: We’ve expanded a lot: we’ve gone from working in six pilot schools to having 14 cluster schools that support an additional 35 satellite schools.
 Our schools are in six regions: Dire Dawa, Harar, Somali, Oromia, Amhara, and Addis Ababa.
 I visited the programs in November 2015, and the team there is really good, with lots of experience.